The Sales Playbook is an invaluable resource for new hires and current salespeople alike. Do you have one? Do you use it?

 << Discover How To Create an Effective Sales Engagement Strategy >>

-The good news is that you can integrate CPQ solutions into your sales playbook for an even more robust resource leading to scalable and predictable results.
+The good news is that you can integrate CPQ solutions into your sales playbook for a more robust resource leading to scalable and predictable results.

 Here are six ways to help you more fully integrate CPQ capabilities within your broader sales framework: